 4-H families who have a member(s) enrolled in the 4-H program will receive our weekly eblasts.
-The Green Pride Press, the county 4-H newsletter, will be published and mailed generally before the 4-H Fair.
-Eblasts and newsletters are the main form of communication from the Extension Office to 4-H families.
+The Green Pride Press, the county 4-H newsletter, may be published and mailed before the 4-H Fair.
+Eblasts are the main form of communication from the Extension Office to 4-H families.